cx-cloud-101/speedtest-workshop/gcp/love-the-smell-of-http.md

 COPY target/*.jar /app.jar
 ENTRYPOINT ["java","-jar","/app.jar"]
 ```
+Note that the Dockerfile is copying your jar file from the target folder.
+Make sure that you don't have target in any .ignore files.
+Cloud build checks for ignore
+files when building locally.
 In the root of your project create a file called `cloudbuild.yaml`.
 Here we will define all the steps that we want the build to execute.
 The first step is to create a Docker image.
 Add the following to the Cloud Build file:
 ```yaml
 steps: